barais/barais.github.io/_posts/2018-07-18-MigratingFromHibernateToEclipseLinkOnJHipster.md

 ### 3.1 java.util.time.Instant case

-Since  JAVA 8, the new date and time API (JSR 310) have been introduced.
-It introduces some types such as *java.util.time.Instant*.
+Since  JAVA 8, the new date and time API (JSR 310) has been introduced.
+It creates some types such as *java.util.time.Instant*.
 An Instant represents a point in time (similar to java.util.Date) with nanoseconds precision.

 The automatic mapping between **Instant** and **java.sql.Timestamp** is not part of the JSR.
 Please refer to this [discussion](https://stackoverflow.com/questions/49309076/why-jpa-does-not-support-java-time-instant).